Short URL for this page:

 This was Lee's first experience with the extravagance of irresponsible antislavery agitators.
 The libel, which was to be reprinted many times in later years with new embellishments, made him unhappy, but it did not lead him to any violent retort.
 All he had to say to Custis about the criticism was: "The N. Y. Tribune has attacked me for my treatment of your grandfather's slaves, but I shall not reply.
 He has left me an unpleasant legacy."46

 The summer dragged itself out.
 A visit to Capon Springs, for the health of Mrs. Lee and of Agnes, was interrupted by a hurried call from Lee's niece, Mary Childe, who begged Lee to join her at Saratoga Springs, N. Y., where her father was very ill.
 Lee dutifully started from the Capon spa, but fortunately got a letter, p393 as he was passing through Alexandria, stating that Childe was better and that Lee need not come.
-He accordingly went out to Arlington, where he found that he had missed a visit from Lieutenant Indicates a West Point graduate and gives his Class."Jeb" Stuart,47 who was then on leave, visiting friends and relatives in Virginia.
+He accordingly went out to Arlington, where he found that he had missed a visit from Lieutenant Indicates a West Point graduate, Class of 1854: a link to his biographical entry in Cullum's Register."Jeb" Stuart,47 who was then on leave, visiting friends and relatives in Virginia.

 On October 6, Lee was at Fort Columbus, New York harbor, for a brief court-martial.48 Then, or about that time, General Scott offered him the position of military secretary, with the same rank as Lee then held, that of lieutenant colonel.49 But Lee had made the change from the staff to the line, and though he was devoted to the old General, and would have done anything in his power to serve him, he did not wish to return to staff duty, where experience had shown him promotion was slow.
 Scott expected he would decline and was not piqued when he did so.